 - a.
 Prohibition Against Assignment of Benefits.
-Except to the extent otherwise required by law, none of the benefits, payments, or proceeds held in the Account on behalf of any Participant, or Beneficiary shall be subject to the claims of any creditor of such Participant, spouse, or Beneficiary, nor shall any Participant, spouse, or Beneficiary have any right to anticipate, sell, pledge, option, encumber, or assign any of the benefits, payments, or proceeds to which he or she is or may be entitled under the Agreement. - b.
+Except to the extent otherwise required by law, none of the benefits, payments, or proceeds held in the Account on behalf of any Participant, or Beneficiary shall be subject to the claims of any creditor of such Participant, or Beneficiary, nor shall any Participant, or Beneficiary, have any right to anticipate, sell, pledge, option, encumber, or assign any of the benefits, payments, or proceeds to which he or she is or may be entitled under the Agreement. - b.
 Applicable Law.
 The Agreement shall be construed, administered, and enforced according to the laws of the State of New York, except to the extent preempted by federal law.
 All contributions to the Account shall be deemed to take place in the State of New York.
 The terms and conditions of the Agreement shall be applicable without regard to the community property laws of any state. - c.
 Liquidation of Assets.
-If the Custodian or Financial Institution must liquidate assets in order to make distributions, transfer assets, or pay fees, expenses, or taxes assessed against the Account, and the Participant fails to instruct the Custodian as to the liquidation of such assets, assets may be liquidated in the following order to the extent held in the Account: (1) any shares of a money market fund or money market type fund, (2) mutual funds, starting with largest position, (3) securities, (4) other assets.
-The Custodian shall not be liable for any losses arising out of or as a result of assets liquidated in accordance with the provisions of this Agreement. - d.
+If the Custodian or Financial Institution must liquidate assets in order to make distributions, transfer assets, or pay fees, expenses, or taxes assessed against the Account, and the Participant fails to instruct the Custodian as to the liquidation of such assets, assets may be liquidated in the following order to the extent held in the Account: (1) any shares of a money market fund or money market-type fund, (2) mutual funds, starting with largest position, (3) securities, (4) other assets.
+The Custodian shall not be liable for any losses arising out of or as a result of assets liquidated in accordance with the provisions of this Agreement.

+- d.
 Purpose of Form.
-Form 5305-SA is a model Custodial Account Agreement that meets the requirements of sections 408(a) and 408(p) and has been pre-approved by the IRS.
-A SIMPLE individual retirement account (SIMPLE IRA) is established after the Application is fully executed by the individual (Participant) and entered in the records of the Custodian.
-This Account must be created in the United States for the exclusive benefit of the Participant and his or her Beneficiaries. - e.
+Form 5305-A is a model Custodial Account Agreement that meets the requirements of section 408(a) of the Code and has been automatically approved by the IRS.
+An Individual Retirement Account is established after the Application is fully executed by the Participant and entered in the records of the Custodian and must be completed no later than the due date of the Participant's income tax return for the tax year (without regard to extensions).
+This Account must be created in the United States for the exclusive benefit of the Participant or his or her Beneficiary or Beneficiaries. - e.
 Identifying Number.
 The Participant's Social Security number will serve as the identification number of his or her Custodial Account.
-An employer identification number is required only for a Custodial Account for which a return is filed to report unrelated business taxable income. - f.
-The Custodian or its delegee will be deemed to have satisfied its summary description reporting requirements under Section 408(I)(2) of the Code by annually providing the Participant's employer with the Custodian's name, address, the requirements for eligibility for participation, the benefits provided with respect to the arrangement, the time and method of making election with respect to the arrangement, and the effects of and procedures for withdrawals.
-The Participant's employer shall be responsible for providing the Participant with all such required information.
+An employer identification number is required only for a Custodial Account for which a return is filed to report unrelated business taxable income.
+An employer identification number is required for a common fund created for IRAs. - f.
+Contributions for Nonworking Spouse.
+Contributions to a Custodial Account for a nonworking spouse must be made to a separate Custodial Account established by the nonworking spouse.